 Who are we?
-We have one thing in common, we have a passion for the glass and metal fire arts and we love to share it with others.
+We have one thing in common, a passion for the glass and metal fire arts and the love of sharing it with others.
 We are artists, instructors, marketers, and as they say "wear many hats" (sometimes they are festive!).
 But most of all, we believe in the mission of Water Street Glassworks, and that common bond drives us to create new classes, programs, experiences, product designs, and events.
-Our primary goal is to provide our students and patrons with the best experience possible.
+Our primary goal is to provide our students, patrons, artists, and community with the best experience possible.
 We always welcome suggestions and comments so feel free to contact us!

 Nick and Caty, my children started blowing glass at WSG in 2003.
 I had always wanted to experience it too, and in 2011, I finally succumbed to the call of the Glass Gypsies!

 Glass is a metaphor for life to me: You make a plan, prepare, create, then must await the results; which are sometimes beyond your control.
 On occasion the creative result is exactly as you had pictured in your artist’s minds eye, other times serendipity intervenes, and a happy accident can become a new way to explore your artistic path.

 I am grateful for the opportunity to serve, work, learn, and create art at WSG.
 It is an incredible organization made up of many dedicated, creative, volunteers and staff, and it is my privilege to be a small part of it.

 During this time HSV installed several large architectural installations and supplied over a dozen galleries across the region.
 In 2018 I returned to Water Street to assume the position of Studio Manager/Production Designer as well as the core glassblowing instructor.
 I am excited for the re-launch of the Fired-Up program and hope to launch the passions of new generations of glassblower for years to come.